azerothcore/azerothcore-wotlk/README.md

 If you want to contribute, in [our wiki](https://github.com/azerothcore/azerothcore-wotlk/wiki) you fill find a lot of resources that will guide you.
 Also you can poke us in [our discord chat server](https://discord.gg/gkt4y2x).

+## Instructions & Support

+Installation instructions are available [here](https://github.com/AzerothCore/azerothcore-wotlk/wiki/Installation).

+For help requests, it is recommended to ask your question on [StackOverflow](https://stackoverflow.com/questions/tagged/azerothcore) and link it in [our chat](https://discordapp.com/channels/217589275766685707/284406375495368704).

 ## Authors & Contributors